Jxnfernandx/flashcards/flashcards/README.md

-# Web Development Project 2 - *Name of App Here*
+# Web Development Project 2 - Flashcard Practice

-Submitted by: Jonfernando
+Submitted by: Jonfernando Alfaro

 This web app: Flashcards

-Time spent: **X** hours spent in total
+Time spent: 10 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
+- [X] **The title of the card set and some information about it, such as a short description and the total number of cards are displayed**
 - [x] **A single card at a time is displayed, only showing one of the components of the information pair**
 - [x] **A list of card pairs is created**
 - [x] **Clicking on the card shows the corresponding component of the information pair**
-- [ ] **Clicking the next button displays a random new card**
+- [X] **Clicking the next button displays a random new card**

 The following **optional** features are implemented:

-- [ ] Cards contains images in addition to or in place of text
+- [X] Cards contains images in addition to or in place of text
 - [ ] Cards have different visual styles such as color based on their category
     - [ ] *visual style implemented*